Ponatinib

 High blood pressure (hypertension)

-If you have high blood pressure, your doctor can give you tablets to control it.
+If you have high blood pressure, your cancer team can give you tablets to control it.
 If you already take tablets for high blood pressure, tell your doctor before you start treatment.

 Narrowing of blood vessels